Shivam8286/Configuring-Network-Connectivity-Center-as-a-Transit-Hub-on-gcp/README.md

 *In the console, go to **Network Connectivity > Cloud Router** and create each router as per the table above.
 Set “Advertise all subnets” as default.*

+🔹 Why we need Cloud Router for HA VPN

+HA VPN (High Availability VPN) has two tunnels per gateway for redundancy.
+To make traffic automatically switch (failover) when one tunnel goes down, the system needs to know which paths are available.
+Cloud Router provides this intelligence by running BGP (a routing protocol).
+Without Cloud Router, you would have to manually add static routes → no automatic failover.
+👉 So, Cloud Router = the air traffic controller that keeps track of all the available routes and tells planes (packets) where to go.
 ---

 #### **Step 2: Create HA VPN Gateways**